orgmanager/orgmanager-dashboard/README.md

 php artisan vendor:publish --tag=orgmanager-dashboard/commands --force
 ```

-you also have to add your OrgManager token to .env
+you also have to add your OrgManager token to the `.env` file

 ```
 // .env